pfedick/DeckerGame/README.md

 I don't know.
 This is one of my hobbies, but I have others, too :-) Maybe I will never finish it or decide to do something else.
 We will see...

 But hey, you can already play the game!
-See below, how to compile it your own, or download a preview version on [GitHub](https://github.com/pfedick/DeckerGame/releases).
+See below, on how to compile it on your own, or download a preview version on [GitHub](https://github.com/pfedick/DeckerGame/releases).

 ## Known issues and limitations
 I have three different systems available for developing and testing, but they all have in common, that display resoltion is around 1920 x 1080 pixel with a framerate of 60.
 I give my best to support other resoltions and frame rates, but I have limited possibilities to test.
 - on systems with framerate other than 60, strange things can happen
-- on systems with framerates lower than 30, everything will get slower and the physics engine will fail
+- on systems with framerates lower than 30, everything will get slower and the physics engine will start to fail
 - on monitors with resolutions other than 1920 x 1080, the output will be scaled up or down
 - on resolutions lower than 1920 x 1080 the ui of the editor won't fit on the screen, on higher resolutions the ui will get smaller

 How to avoid issues with different resolutions:
 - when playing in a window, resize the window to a size of 1920 x 1080 pixel
 - play in fullscreen (not window mode) with a fixed resolution of 1920 x 1080 pixel
-- if framerate is higher than 60 and you run into issues, please report to me and try to configure your grafic card to limit the game at 60 Hz
+- if framerate is higher than 60 and you run into issues, please report to me and try to configure your graphic card to limit the game at 60 Hz

 ## Bugreport
 You can open an issue in my [github project](https://github.com/pfedick/DeckerGame/issues) or contact me on [discord](https://discord.gg/QZXPNFKNKP).